WORD SEARCH: Can you solve Allan Rae's classical music word search puzzles? We're currently publishing one per month.

-British composer Malcolm Singer studied music at Magdalene College Cambridge and then with Nadia Boulanger and György Ligeti.
+British composer, conductor and teacher Malcolm Singer was born on 13 July 1953.
+He studied music at Magdalene College Cambridge and then with Nadia Boulanger and György Ligeti.
 A Harkness Fellowship enabled him to spend two years at Stanford University in California.

 As a composer he is known especially for his choral music and works for young people.

-He is Director of Music at the Yehudi Menuhin School and a professor of composition at the Guildhall School of Music and Drama.
+He was director of music at the Yehudi Menuhin School (1998-2017), musical director of the Zemel Choir (1983-1993) and teaches composition at the Guildhall School of Music and Drama.

 Further information: malcolmsinger.co.uk